alan-forbes-cp/import/README.md

 # README: "import" script

 This repo contains the latest version of the local Gitlab->Github Action Import bash script: **import**.
-The following sections contain details of configuration and example usage.
+The script is a wrapper around the Github **gh** actions-importer extension.
+The following sections contain details of configuration, example usage and "gotchas".

 ## Environment set-up and configuration

 ### Environment

-Any linux-flavour host with access to Gitlab and Github and running docker is suitable as an "import server"
+Any linux-flavour host i. with access to Gitlab and Github and ii. running docker is suitable as an "import server".

 The following tools should be installed:
-- **docker**: (see relevant docs for this install)
+- **docker**: (see relevant docs for this install).
 - **gh** (Github command-line tool): e.g. for ubuntu: "$ apt install gh"
 - **gh actions-importer** extension:  "$ gh extension install github/gh-actions-importer"

 The following source-side and target-side Git personal access tokens (PAT) should also be generated prior to configuring the actions-importer:
-- Gitlab personal access token: with **read_api** scope only
+- Gitlab personal access token: with **read_api** scope only.
-- Github personal access token (classic): with **workflow** scope only
+- Github personal access token (classic): with **workflow** scope only.

 These should be generated and saved securely.
 (See below for usage.)